 A 2015 article on running tubeless on Advpulse

-It’s 2016 and I just came across Outex sealant tape.
+And now it’s early 2017 and I just came across Outex sealant tape.
 Some get on well with it, some don’t, as this post shows.
 Basically it’s a set of sticky pads for each nipple, a very sticky and wide doubled-sided tape applied into the rim well with as few creases as possible.
 And then a thicker protective tape over the top.
 Application video below, a higher res app video here.
-Costs from $90 to $125.
+Costs from £90 to £125 in the UK which seems a lot.
 Take your time they say, to try and get all the air pockets out.
 Using an inner tube patch roller rasp (right) helps.
 You often get them with better puncture kits.

 Also mentioned by ‘HluboDuc’ in that post: another DIY suggestion using glass sealant, being meticulous with your pre-cleaning and patient with your sealant curing – see below.
 Sounds similar to Cyb’s process at the top of the page.

 1. Glass (windscreen) sealant (right) which you can find in any hardware store.

 2. 16″ Harley inner tube on ebay.
 1″ smaller that our wheels to make it tight fit.